SAFEHR-data/Garden-Path/docs/flowehr_tre_ws_userguide.md

 The Azure Machine Learning Services in your workspace are provisioned in a private virtual network - there is no direct access to the service over the internet.
-Because the Virtual Machines are deployed to the same private network as AMLS, you can connect to the AMLS from within a Virtual Machine.
+Because the Virtual Machines are deployed to the same private network as AMLS, you can connect to AMLS from within a Virtual Machine.

 You'll need to know the URL to use for connecting.
 Click on the Azure Machine Learning service in your workspace then select the details tab.
 Towards the